-ESET Endpoint Security is ranked 15th in EPP (Endpoint Protection for Business) with 33 reviews while Kaspersky Endpoint Security for Business is ranked 12th in EPP (Endpoint Protection for Business) with 68 reviews.
-ESET Endpoint Security is rated 8.2, while Kaspersky Endpoint Security for Business is rated 8.2.
+ESET Endpoint Security is ranked 14th in EPP (Endpoint Protection for Business) with 44 reviews while Kaspersky Endpoint Security for Business is ranked 13th in EPP (Endpoint Protection for Business) with 66 reviews.
+ESET Endpoint Security is rated 8.4, while Kaspersky Endpoint Security for Business is rated 8.0.
 The top reviewer of ESET Endpoint Security writes "Good at detecting potentially dangerous websites, but the alerts can be confusing at times".
 On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "Easy to deploy, run and maintain".
-ESET Endpoint Security is most compared with Microsoft Defender for Endpoint, SentinelOne, Sophos Intercept X, CrowdStrike Falcon and Symantec Endpoint Security, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, CrowdStrike Falcon, Fortinet FortiClient and Carbon Black CB Defense.
+ESET Endpoint Security is most compared with Microsoft Defender for Endpoint, SentinelOne, Sophos Intercept X, CrowdStrike Falcon and Symantec Endpoint Security, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Sophos Intercept X and Fortinet FortiClient.
 See our ESET Endpoint Security vs. Kaspersky Endpoint Security for Business report.

 See our list of best EPP (Endpoint Protection for Business) vendors.